MICHAEL J. HEIN

 Favorite films: Suspiria, HalloweeN, The Thing, The Fog, Poltergeist, An American Werewolf In London, Young Frankenstein, Candyman, Aliens, Fright Night (the real one!), The Lost Boys, Exorcist III, The Descent, Scream 1&2 (and more…many more).

 Shade Rupe performs numerous functions in the film world, most recently as a SAG-AFTRA member actor in recurring roles on television shows like Warner Brothers’ GOTHAM and bit roles in HBO’s THE DEUCE (directed by James Franco), and THE BLACKLIST.

 He’s been a film publicist for several years and a guest at international film festivals including Fantasia in Montreal, Sitges in Spain, Off Camera Plus in Krakow, and the Gydnia Film Festival in northern Poland.
 He is featured on all three installments of Bravo’s “Scary Movie Moments” series.
 His books Funeral Party and Dark Stars Rising are genre classics. and more varied works are to come.

-Astrudge Mclean has been involved with the NYCHFF over 10 years, and she was the Coordinator of the NYCHFF Virtual Festival and virtual events (2020-Present).
+Astrudge Mclean has been involved with the NYCHFF over 10 years, and is the Coordinator of the NYCHFF Virtual Festival and virtual events (2020-Present).
 She is a Bric community producer and documentary filmmaker.
 She worked in Foster Care for 11 years and was the the Producer for the Adopting Teen and Tweens show on Bric for which she won recognitions and award as the Producer from Bric Media Arts.
 She freelances in Talent Logistics for the past 10 years in a variety of award shows that are televised on the major networks.